wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    negative caching is not possible for the domain name.

    A full-service resolver implementation MAY support aggressive use of NSEC3.
-It SHOULD provide a configuration knob to disable aggressive use of NSEC3 in this case.
+It SHOULD provide a configuration switch to disable aggressive use of NSEC3 and allow it to be enabled or disabled for specific zones.

 5.4.
 Wildcard